wwarthen/RomWBW/Source/Doc/SystemGuide.md

 port IDE interface drivers.

-Platforms supporting this option currently are the MBC, Duodyne and latter version of the ECB-SBC-V3.
+Platforms supporting this option currently are the MBC, Duodyne and latter version of the SBC.

 # Driver Model